decentlydonedata/lego_sets/README.md

 lego_classification.qmd is a R program which uses multiple linear regression models to predict price of LEGO sets and classifies whether they are overpriced or underpriced and error rates. lego_ols_analysis.qmd is a R program that reports graphs and ols regressions intended for hypothesis testing.
-- Use of log and polynomial transformations are used as well as interaction terms and testing for heteroskedasticity
+- Use of log and polynomial transformations
+- Use of interaction terms
+- Testing for heteroskedasticity

 lego_data_kaggle.csv and lego_sets_kaggle.csv were the data set used